 bechstein piano brand

-The more affordable B-series grands feature an untampered soundboard, solid beech bridge with beech cap, and with mahogany moldings.
-The same quality of strings and wood are used in both series.
-Due to the price differences in the C-series, the choice of cabinetry is more sophisticated than the plain B Series although both cabinets are finished to the same standard.
-However, it is easy to notice the more luxurious hand-rubbed finish on C.Bechstein plates once you compare it side by side with the B series.
+The more affordable B-series pianos feature a solid beech bridge with beech overlay and mahogany slats.
+Both series use the same quality of strings and wood.
+Due to the price difference, the C series offers a more refined choice of instrument case than the regular B series.
+Although both series provide finishes to the same standard.
+However, it’s easy to see the more luxurious, handcrafted finish of the C.Bechstein boards when compared to the B series.

 2. Sauter